002A/ixora.io/projects/camera-3D/monoscopic-360-video-best-practices.rst

 Will result in this panel explain plan:

+TODO: insert image

 Any panels that aren't found in the explain plan will be discarded, improving performance.

 setNearFarLimits
 ++++++++++++++++

 Like all 3D renderings a bounding box is used to set limits for the vertices that are included in the rendered scene.
 This Generator makes clever use of the `frustum <https://www.processing.org/reference/frustum_.html>`_ function to efficiently render all possible viewing angles from the camera's location.
 That function has parameters for ``near`` and ``far``.
 By default those are set to 1 and 1000.
-You can override those settings like so:
+You can override those settings like this:

 .. code-block:: java

   ...
-  camera3D.renderMonoscopic360().setNearFarLimits(1, 500);
+  camera3D.renderMonoscopic360().setNearFarLimits(1, 2500);
   ...

 setThreadCount